microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 > **Note**
 >
 > When collecting basic [system information](#system-information), the message "'Terminal' wants to access data from other applications" may appear.
-Since no personal information is collected, only hardware and software data, it has no effect on how you confirm the message.
+Since no personal information is collected, only hardware and software data, this has no effect on how you confirm the message.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>